Open class dates available VIEW SCHEDULE

 • Tom Esopenko, Canfor Pulp

-Wayne was very good, he was able to get class the class interactive and involved in discussion.
+Wayne was a very good instructor.
+He was able to get class interactive and involved in discussions.

 See Wayne Jeffrey CV